LazarGrbovic/BuN_OS_Management_1/Tutorial.md

 ## ***-Installation Process***
 ******************************

 Installation process is also pretty straightforward.
-User just needs to select basic settings (language, keyboard-layour) and his username, server's name and a password.
+User just needs to select basic settings (language, keyboard-layout) and his username, server's name and a password.
-All other settings can be left as they were, with just one excpetion:
+All other settings can be left as they were, with just one exception:
     -In installation menu "SSH Setup" user should select to install "OpenSSH".